rchampieux/diy-documentation/docs/lesson1.md

 1. Sign up for a [GitHub](https://github.com/join) account
 1. Sign up for a [Read the Docs](https://readthedocs.org/accounts/signup) account using your GitHub account

-## Discussion: Why do you write documentation?
+## Discussion: What motivates your documentation?

-What reasons do you have for documenting that we haven't talked about?
+What reasons do you have for making documentation that we haven't talked about?